 Is it difficult to set up a treadmill?

 Treadmills are designed to be simple to set up and operate.
 A foldable treadmill may fold horizontally or vertically, and some models have wheels on the base designed to make it simple to roll it into place.

 Will my wearable fitness device track my activity on an treadmill?

-Fitness tracking devices like FitBit will keep track of your workout when you’re running or walking on a treadmill, and if you use a favourite app to track your run, you can choose a treadmill workout and it will accurately track that too.
+Fitness tracking devices will keep track of your workout when you’re running or walking on a treadmill, and if you use a favourite app to track your run, you can choose a treadmill workout and it will accurately track that too.